 Find out more Search SKTM secondary early career teachers online or contact your local Maths Hub: Further information here or click here to apply Typically 4 full-day sessions, 1 each half-term, January to June.

-Benefits - Your students will reason with increasing confidence in response to effective questioning within the classroom - You will consider task and lesson design, with your students' needs in mind - You will notice aspects of teaching for mastery within a given task or lesson, and be able to articulate their purpose
+Benefits - Your students will reason with increasing confidence in response to effective questioning within the classroom - You will consider task and lesson design, with your students' needs in mind - You will notice aspects of teaching for mastery within a given task or lesson, and be able to articulate their purpose The programme is fully funded by the Maths Hubs Programme, so is free to participating schools.

-Secondary Non-specialist Teachers Highly-regarded professional development offering secondary non-specialist maths teachers valuable CPD focusing on subject knowledge and pedagogy There are significant numbers of people teaching maths in secondary schools without specialist initial teacher training.
+Specialist Knowledge for Teaching Mathematics (SKTM) Secondary Non-specialist Teachers Highly-regarded professional development offering secondary non-specialist maths teachers valuable CPD focusing on subject knowledge and pedagogy There are significant numbers of people teaching maths in secondary schools without specialist initial teacher training.
 This programme supports non-specialist teachers in developing the specialist knowledge (the blend of subject knowledge and pedagogical knowledge) required for teaching maths.
 It is designed to take place over the equivalent of six days.

 Who can take part?

-This programme is provided for non-specialist teachers of maths in state-funded schools who fit the following definition: A non-specialist teacher of mathematics is 'a teacher that is currently teaching some mathematics or has commitment from a headteacher/executive head to teach some mathematics within the next year, who has not undertaken initial teacher training (ITT) in mathematics'
+This programme is provided for non-specialist teachers of maths in state-funded schools who fit the following definition: A nonspecialist teacher of mathematics is 'a teacher that is currently teaching some mathematics or has commitment from a headteacher/executive head to teach some mathematics within the next year, who has not undertaken initial teacher training (ITT) in mathematics'

 Find out more Search SKTM secondary non-specialist maths teachers online or contact your local Maths Hub: Further information here or click here to apply Typically 10 afternoon sessions, 1 each month.
 Starting in September.

-Benefits - Your students will think, reason and discuss their maths in order to deepen their understanding - You will explore and increase your use of a range of pedagogic approaches aligned to the principles of teaching for mastery - You will develop your subject and curriculum knowledge of secondary maths
+Benefits - Your students will think, reason and discuss their maths in order to deepen their understanding - You will explore and increase your use of a range of pedagogic approaches aligned to the principles of teaching for mastery - You will develop your subject and curriculum knowledge of secondary maths The programme is fully funded by the Maths Hubs Programme, so is free to participating schools.

-Secondary Teaching Assistants

-Develop mathematical subject knowledge and pedagogy

-What is involved?
+Specialist Knowledge for Teaching Mathematics (SKTM) Secondary Teaching Assistants Develop mathematical subject knowledge and pedagogy What is involved?